 Updated by Meagan McChesney, January 6, 2022

-In the summer of 2011, former Winnetkan John Chimoures stopped by the WHS Museum with a simple question: “Why is there no Civil War star on the cenotaph?”
-Two Civil War soldiers’ names are called out every year on Memorial Day but are not listed on the cenotaph.
+In the summer of 2011, former Winnetkan John Chimoures stopped by the Winnetka Historical Society’s Museum & Headquarters at 411 Linden Street with a simple question: “Why is there no Civil War star on the cenotaph?”
+Two Civil War soldiers’ names were consistently called out every year on Memorial Day, but neither were listed on the cenotaph.

-The cenotaph was created as a monument to the fallen of World War I. After even greater losses were suffered in World War II, those names were added, and the tradition was continued for subsequent conflicts.
-WHS contacted board member and Vietnam veteran Phil Hoza about the issue of the Civil War soldiers.
-He then raised $815 in private donations to create a bronze star with the Civil War names on it.
-The star will be unveiled on Memorial Day, 2013.
+The cenotaph was originally created as a monument to the fallen of World War I. After even greater losses were suffered in World War II, those names were added, and the tradition was continued for subsequent conflicts.
+After Chimoures’ visit, the Historical Society’s staff contacted board member and Vietnam veteran Phil Hoza about the issue of the Civil War soldiers.
+Hoza then raised an impressive $815 in private donations to create a bronze star with the names of the Winnetkans who died in the Civil War names on it.
+The star was unveiled on Memorial Day in 2013.

 So who were these two Civil War heroes?

 The first to both enlist and die in the war was Charles Davis, a 20-year-old Winnetka resident who lived with his parents at 677 Willow.
 Charles (or “Charley” as he was known to friends) was the son of Seth and Eliza Davis.
 Seth worked as a local cooper, supplying the then-small village with the casks, barrels, and buckets needed for farming and other work.